Scotty Mac: All Star Wrestling (2007)

 Scotty Mac wrestled for ASW on September 15, 2007 in Comox, British Columbia in a "No Holds Barred match" handicapped match alongside Ice and Antwong, losing to the team of The Cremator and Sgt.
 Kaos.

 Other media

 After a year of being followed by cameras in 2009, Scotty was one of the main stars of the acclaimed documentary This Wrestling Life, which follows him and trainees K. C. Spinelli, Travis Sparx, and Bill Taylor through their beginnings in the wrestling business.
 The film also shows Scotty's dreams to wrestle at the highest levels.
+Scotty starred in the 2023 low budget wrestling horror movie Death Rumble as Billy 'The King' Logan alongside his wife and fellow wrestler, Christina Von Eerie.

 Personal life

 Mac married fellow professional wrestler Christina Von Eerie in July 2017.